Data Processing

 ME-TA's standard DPA.
 The diagrams and templates on this page represent ME-TA's standard Data Processing Agreement and the architecture it describes.
 With each sponsor, the standard undergoes modifications to meet specific requirements arising from the sponsor's procurement, regulatory, and operational context.
 Binding terms arise from the per-engagement Art.
 28 contract negotiated and signed with each controller; this page is informational.

 TL;DR. A sponsor uploads data through metawebservice.com directly into customer-scoped storage in AWS eu-west-1 (Ireland) under the AWS GDPR Data Processing Addendum.
-ME-TA operators on company-owned, BitLocker-encrypted PCs run a WinForms client that executes a three-stage workflow locally on the PCwork/ (human-actor), sce/ (machine-only deterministic SAS / R compute on the PC, no AI), and ai/ (Claude Code on the PC, with files staying local; only the AI prompt and completion travel out to AWS Bedrock in eu-central-1, Frankfurt for inference — curated operational content only; in our standard configuration, patient and sample data are excluded from the AI leg, with per-engagement configurations available under sponsor DPA terms).
+ME-TA operators on company-owned, BitLocker-encrypted PCs run a WinForms client that processes the engagement locally on the PCwork/ (human-actor) and sce/ (machine-only deterministic SAS / R compute, no AI).
+Deliverables return to the sponsor through metawebservice.com.
 The entire client-work data chain is intra-EEA — no GDPR Chapter V transfer occurs.
-The engaged sub-processor is AWS EMEA SARL (Luxembourg) for storage and AI inference; Anthropic is the upstream model author and is not engaged as a separate sub-processor on the Bedrock path.
+The engaged sub-processor is AWS EMEA SARL (Luxembourg).
 Breach-notification commitment: 24 hours to the controller, well inside the 72-hour GDPR maximum.

 At a glance — four trust boundaries